Ford S-MAX (2015-2023) Review

 Handling and ride quality: What is the Ford S-MAX like to drive?

-"We’ve referenced the excellent dynamics of the Ford S-MAX, but it’s important that you view everything in the context of this type of car.
-It’s still an MPV, albeit one that drives better than most."
+"We’ve referenced the excellent dynamics of the Ford S-MAX, but it’s important to view everything in the context of this type of car.
+It was still an MPV, albeit one that drove better than most."

 The first-generation Ford S-MAX built a reputation on showing MPVs didn't have to be dull to look at and even duller to drive, with sharp handling and some surprisingly punchy engines.

-The latest S-MAX can't quite live up to the high handling standards set by its predecessor, with Ford adopting a more comfortable stance with the Mk2 S-MAX.
-This is a sensible move, though, because comfort is arguably more important than precision handling and sharp steering.
+The later S-MAX couldn't quite live up to the high handling standards set by its predecessor, with Ford adopting a more comfortable stance with the Mk2 S-MAX.
+This was a sensible move, though, because comfort was arguably more important than precision handling and sharp steering.

-Maybe we’re being too quick to lower your expectations.
-The Ford S-MAX is a thoroughly satisfying and pleasant car to drive, feeling more like the smaller C-Max than it does the larger Galaxy.
-The steering is sharp and accurate, and although it lacks feedback and feels a bit mushy around the straight-ahead, it’s not difficult to position an S-MAX on a country road.
+The Ford S-MAX was a thoroughly satisfying and pleasant car to drive, feeling more like the smaller C-Max than it did the larger Galaxy.
+The steering was sharp and accurate, and although it lacked feedback and felt mushy around the straight-ahead, it was not difficult to position an S-MAX on a country road.

-Thanks to the low centre of gravity, there’s not much in the way of body roll when you’re cornering, with plenty of grip available, regardless of the model.
-You’d swear blind you’re driving something smaller than an S-MAX – it really is that good.
-‘Agile’ and ‘fun’ aren’t words we’d use to describe many seven-seaters, but they can be used in the context of the S-MAX.
+Thanks to the low centre of gravity, there wasn't much body roll when cornering, with plenty of grip available, regardless of the model.
+You’d swear blind you were driving something smaller than an S-MAX – it really was that good.
+‘Agile’ and ‘fun’ weren't words we used to describe many seven-seaters back then, but they could be used in the context of the S-MAX.

-It’s not all good news.
-The ride quality suffers on larger alloy wheels, especially on the 19-inch rims worn by the Vignale model.
-This feels at odds with a trim level that has been designed with luxury in mind.
-And while the ST-Line model gets more modest wheel options, the stiffer sports suspension does make it a little more unsettled on bumpy roads than we'd like.
+It wasn't all good news.
+The ride quality suffered on larger alloy wheels, especially on the 19-inch rims worn by the Vignale model.
+This felt at odds with a trim level that had been designed with luxury in mind.
+And while the ST-Line model got more modest wheel options, the stiffer sports suspension made it a little more unsettled on bumpy roads than we would've liked.

-Diesels have always been the engine of choice in the S-MAX, so it was no surprise when Ford ditched petrol as part of the 2019 facelift.
-The 2.0-litre EcoBlue diesel is excellent, providing a terrific blend of performance and economy, regardless of the output.
-Unfortunately, no diesel models are available to buy new as of late 2021.
+Diesels were always the engine of choice in the S-MAX, so it was no surprise when Ford ditched petrol as part of the 2019 facelift.
+The 2.0-litre EcoBlue diesel was excellent, providing a terrific blend of performance and economy, regardless of the output.
+Unfortunately, no diesel models were available to buy new as of late 2021.

-In 150PS diesel guise, the Ford S-MAX will accelerate to 62mph in 10.8 seconds, regardless of whether it features a six-speed manual gearbox or an eight-speed automatic transmission.
-The top speed is 123mph in the manual gearbox, or 122mph in the automatic.
-Really, it'll be plenty sufficient for most needs.
+In 150PS diesel guise, the Ford S-MAX accelerated to 62mph in 10.8 seconds, regardless of whether it featured a six-speed manual gearbox or an eight-speed automatic transmission.
+The top speed was 123mph in the manual gearbox, or 122mph in the automatic.
+More than enough for the school run.

-The manual gearbox isn’t available on the 190PS version, with both the front- and all-wheel-drive cars getting the eight-speed automatic transmission.
-The front-wheel-drive S-MAX will sprint to 62mph in 9.5 seconds, with the all-wheel-drive version getting there a second later.
-It's the engine of choice if you regularly load up the car with passengers and still want effortless performance.
+The manual gearbox wasn't available on the 190PS version, with both the front- and all-wheel-drive cars getting the eight-speed automatic transmission.
+The front-wheel-drive S-MAX sprinted to 62mph in 9.5 seconds, with the all-wheel-drive version got there a second later.
+It was the engine of choice if you regularly loaded up the car with passengers and still wanted effortless performance.

 The S-MAX launched in 2015 with the option of a 1.5-litre EcoBoost petrol engine, a 2.0-litre EcoBoost unit, and a choice of 2.0-litre Duratorq TDCI engines.
 A slightly bonkers 2.0-litre EcoBoost with all-wheel-drive and a six-speed automatic transmission arrived soon after.
 It offered 240PS, to give the S-MAX hot hatchback qualities but also fairly startling thirst.

-The automatic transmissions are good, but the six-speed manual gearbox is surprisingly satisfying.
-It’s the one to choose if you want to get the best from the S-MAX driving experience.
+The automatic transmissions were good, but the six-speed manual gearbox was surprisingly satisfying.
+It’s still the one to choose if you want to get the best from the S-MAX driving experience.

-Of course, all of the above is irrelevant if you are buying a new Ford S-MAX.
-As of late 2021 the sole engine choice in the S-MAX and Galaxy range is the 2.5-litre petrol hybrid mated to a CVT transmission.
+As of late 2021, the sole engine choice in the S-MAX and Galaxy range was the 2.5-litre petrol hybrid mated to a CVT transmission.

-Borrowed from the Mondeo Hybrid, but updated since it first arrived several years ago, it's better than you might expect and doesn't totally kill the S-MAX's fun-to-drive qualities.
-0-60mph takes 9.7 seconds, which is perfectly acceptable performance, and the CVT transmission does an okay job of simulating stepped 'gears' if you use the paddles.
-It's also super smooth and efficient around town, where it seamlessly juggles petrol and electric power and keeps the engine off where it can.
+Borrowed from the Mondeo Hybrid, it was better than expected and didn't totally kill the S-MAX's fun-to-drive qualities.
+0-60mph took 9.7 seconds, which was perfectly acceptable performance, and the CVT transmission did an okay job at simulating stepped 'gears' when using the paddles.
+It was also super smooth and efficient around town, where it seamlessly juggled petrol and electric power.

-The Ford S-MAX is a remarkably refined vehicle, with virtually no wind or road noise at motorway speeds.
-While the Galaxy can feel echoey and cathedral-like on the inside, the S-MAX manages to feel snug and cocooned, without feeling claustrophobic.
+The Ford S-MAX was remarkably refined with virtually no wind or road noise at motorway speeds.
+While the Galaxy could feel echoey and cathedral-like on the inside, the S-MAX felt snug and cocooned, without feeling claustrophobic.

-Predictably, the Vignale is the most upmarket of the bunch.
-Noise-cancelling technology and laminated side windows make the flagship model feel a notch or two more refined than the lesser versions.
-The premium leather seats also look and feel the part, adding an extra layer to the feeling of refinement.
+Predictably, the Vignale was the most upmarket of the bunch.
+Noise-cancelling technology and laminated side windows made the flagship model feel a notch or two more refined than lesser versions.
+The premium leather seats also looked and felt the part, adding an extra layer to the feeling of refinement.

-The engine and transmission play a crucial part in this, with the 2.0-litre EcoBlue diesel only sounding vocal when you push it hard, although this is less of an issue in the 190PS version.
+The engine and transmission played a crucial part in this, with the 2.0-litre EcoBlue diesel only sounding vocal when pushing it hard, although this was less of an issue in the 190PS version.

-Equally, the eight-speed automatic is smooth and efficient, although it can be a little slow to react to sudden inputs.
-On the plus side, you’ll barely notice the shifts through the gears – the transmission wouldn’t feel out of place in a luxury car.
+Equally, the eight-speed automatic was smooth and efficient, although it could be a little slow to react to sudden inputs.
+On the plus side, you could barely notice the shifts through the gears.

-The S-MAX hybrid is really refined and smooth once you're up to speed and cruising, but the engine does get a bit vocal if you mash the throttle to the floor and keep it there.
+The S-MAX hybrid was really refined and smooth once up to speed and cruising, but the engine got a bit vocal when mashing the throttle.

 The Ford S-MAX was awarded a five-star safety rating when it was crash tested by Euro NCAP in 2015.
 The individual ratings were 87 percent for adult occupant protection, 87 percent for child occupant protection, 79 percent for pedestrian safety, and 71 percent for safety assist systems.